KeperTech/ripts/README.md

 I made this python script because I was tired of doing it manually to watch media offline on HLS stream format and the steps neccessary to manually download the material was annoying and I wanted an easier way to do it.

-There are 2 python scripts
+There are 2 python scripts (Do not need any additional libraies then what is provided in a default python install other than Tkinter)
 * ripTS with Tkinter
 * ripTS w/o Tkinter

-If you do not have Tkinter installed use the ripTS w/o obviously, for those that do not know what Tkinter is, it is a simple GUI for python that is installed on Windows platforms by default so you don't have to paste into a command prompt but instead an input box.
+If you do not have Tkinter installed use the ripTS w/o obviously, for those that do not know what Tkinter is, it is a simple GUI for python that is installed on Windows python platforms by default so you don't have to paste into a command prompt but instead an input box.

 I have tested both versions on Windows 7 and Debian 8 and they both work in my environments.